-Convert the database schema to use the given character set and collation (defaults to utf8 and utf8\unicode\ci).
+Convert the database schema to use the given character set and collation (defaults to utf8mb4 and utf8mb4_unicode_ci).

-This command can be used to convert the database configured in the Flow settings to the utf8 character set and the utf8\unicode\ci collation (by default, a custom collation can be given).
-It will only work when using the pdo\mysql driver.
+This command can be used to convert the database configured in the Flow settings to the utf8mb4 character set and the utf8mb4_unicode_ci collation (by default, a custom collation can be given).
+It will only work when using the pdo_mysql driver.